microsoft/vscode-dev-containers/containers/dotnet-5/README.md

-# .Net 5 (Release Candidate) [WIP]
+# .Net 5

 ## Summary

-*A Ubuntu container with .net core 5 RC, Git, docker, nodejs, typescript, go and other common utilities installed.*
+*A Ubuntu container with .net 5 GA, also contains Git, docker, nodejs, typescript, go and other common utilities installed.*

 | Metadata | Value |
 |----------|-------|